gongdf12/asyncddp/README.rst

 .. note::

    It should be noted that after installation, you must check if the header file is visible to the compiler.
-Use the following commands to confirm:
+Use the following commands to confirm nccl:

    .. code-block:: shell